ifbowen/IBCoder/MBCoder/Pods/SQLCipher/README.md

 ## Changing a database key

-To change the encryption passphrase for an existing database you may use the rekey pragma after you've supplied the correct database password;
+To change the encryption passphrase for an existing database you may use the rekey PRAGMA after you've supplied the correct database password;

 	PRAGMA key = 'passphrase'; -- start with the existing database passphrase